Question

 Results-driven

-Strong choice when you completely removed problems or inefficiencies, showing definitive resolution rather than temporary fixes
+Perfect when you completely removed problems or obstacles, particularly powerful for showing decisive action and permanent solutions rather than temporary fixes.

 Isolated